cjcoops/CV/README.md

 #### Makers Academy (November 2016 to February 2017)

-Makers Academy is a 12 week intensive coding academy with a focus on OOP, SOLID, TDD and software craftsmanship.
-We learn through pair programming and working in teams on

-We pair program every day learning teamwork, agile, best practices  Through this I have developed a passion for writing clean, tested and reusable code.
+Makers Academy is a 12 week intensive coding academy with a focus on OOP, SOLID, TDD, and software craftsmanship.
+Through this I have developed a passion for writing clean, tested and reusable code.

-teamwork, best practice, TDD, agile, communication, delivering value to a user - and, most importantly, independent problem-solving.

-I have learnt an incredible amount in such short space of time through pair programming, learning by doing and self-guided learning.
+Through pair programming and learning by doing, I have learnt an incredible amount in a relatively short period of time.
+The experience has given me the tools I need to solve problems on my own and to become an independent junior developer.

-It has turned me into an independent junior developer by developing my approach to problem solving and providing me with the tools I need to figure things out for myself.
-Knowing where to look for help and solve problems myself
+Not only have I learnt how to code, but the course has also provided me practical hands on experience of working as part of an agile team and ultimately how to deliver value to a user.

 The main technologies I have used over my time here are Ruby and Javascript.

-Look around my [github](https://github.com/cjcoops) to see how far I've come in 12 weeks.
+Look around my [Github](https://github.com/cjcoops) to see how far I've come in 12 weeks.

 #### Manchester Business School (September 2009 to September 2010)